 The Plain of Jars

-Pakse, sitting at the confluence of the Mekong and the Se Don River, is the capital of Champasak Province and well off the beaten track in Laos.
-Different from the splendor Luang Prabang, Pakse has its own charm with friendly locals, relaxing atmosphere and historical wats.
+Pakse, sitting at the confluence of the Mekong and the Se Don Rivers, is the capital of Champasak Province and well off the beaten track in Laos.
+Different from the splendor of Luang Prabang, Pakse has its own charm with friendly locals, a relaxing atmosphere, and historical wats.
 When you're about to explore surrounding attractions, Pakse serves as an ideal base.

-Many travelers come to Pakse for the nearby Bolaven Plateau Area, a home to dozens of waterfalls, fantastic sceneries, fascinating tribal villages, and coffee and tea plantations.
+Many travelers come to Pakse for the nearby Bolaven Plateau Area, home to dozens of waterfalls, fantastic sceneries, fascinating tribal villages, and coffee and tea plantations.
 Located in an ancient volcano that erupted millions of years ago, it reveals the most beautiful scenery in Southern Laos.
-While excursing at the Plateau, you may also pay visit to the village of ethnic minority group for local life.
+While excursing at the Plateau, you may also pay a visit to the village of the ethnic minority groups for local life.